ongr-io/ElasticsearchBundle/README.md

 #### Step 3: Define your Elasticsearch types as `Document` objects

-Elasticsearch bundle uses objects to represent Elasticsearch documents.
+This bundle uses objects to represent Elasticsearch documents.
 Lets create a `Customer` class for customer document.
-We assume that we have an AppBundle installed.

-> __Note:__ All documents must be created in `Document/` directory.

 ```php
 // src/AppBundle/Document/Customer.php